cpinitiative/usaco-guide/docs/Content Documentation.md

 ## 1. Getting Started

-### Using LiveUpdate (recommended)
+### Using the Editor (recommended)

-The easiest way to edit content is to use our [LiveUpdate](https://usaco.guide/liveupdate) editor.
+The easiest way to edit content is to use our live [editor](https://usaco.guide/liveupdate).
 If you choose this option, you can skip the rest of the "Getting Started" section.

 ### Running Site Locally

 You can also [run a local version of the site](Front%20End%20Documentation.md) in order to view your changes.
-This is useful if you need to use Tailwind CSS classes, which don't work with /liveupdate.
+This is useful if you need to use Tailwind CSS classes, which don't work with /editor.

 ### Using Sublime Text with .mdx